Serjeant-at-law: Robes

 The traditional clothing of a Serjeant-at-Law consisted of a coif, a robe and a furred cloak.
 The robe and cloak were later adapted into the robe worn by judges.
 The cut and colour of this robe varied – records from the King's Privy Wardrobe show judges being instructed to wear robes of scarlet, green, purple and miniver, and Serjeants being ordered to wear the same.
 In 1555 new Serjeants were required to have robes of scarlet, brown, blue, mustard and murrey.
 By the time the order came to an end the formal robes were red, but Mr. Serjeant Robinson recalled that, towards the end days of the order, black silk gowns were the everyday court garb and the red gown was worn only on certain formal occasions.
 The cape was originally a cloak worn separately from the robe, but gradually made its way into the uniform as a whole.
 John Fortescue described the cape as the "main ornament of the order", distinguished only from the cape worn by judges because it was furred with lambskin rather than miniver.
 The capes were not worn into court by the advocates, only by the serjeants.

 The coif was the main symbol of the Order of Serjeants-at-Law, and is where their most recognisable name (the Order of the Coif) comes from.
 The coif was white and made of either silk or lawn.
 A Serjeant was never obliged to take off or cover his coif, not even in the presence of the King, except as a judge when passing a death sentence.
-In that situation he would wear a black cap intended to cover the Coif, although it is often confused with the coif itself.
+In that situation he would wear a black cap intended to cover the coif, although it is often confused with the coif itself.
 When wigs were first introduced for barristers and judges it caused some difficulty for Serjeants, who were not allowed to cover the coif.
 Wigmakers got around this by adding a small white cloth to the top of the wig, representing the coif.
+A small black piece of cloth was worn over the white cloth, representing the skullcap that the serjeants had begun wearing over their coifs in the 14th century.